Impact of WordPress Themes on eCommerce Website Development

 1. Responsiveness

-You might not know it, but the bulk of internet traffic now comes from mobile devices such as smartphones and tablets.
-Previously, website owners did not pay attention to mobile responsiveness, as much of the traffic came from desktops.
-As it is no longer the case today, your WordPress theme must be mobile responsive.
-One may think that it is a basic feature and included in every theme, it this is not the case.
+You might not know it, but most internet traffic now comes from mobile devices such as smartphones and tablets.
+Previously, website owners ignored mobile responsiveness, as much traffic came from desktops.
+As is no longer the case today, your WordPress theme must be mobile responsive.
+One may think it is an essential feature and included in every theme, but this is not true.
 Therefore, before deploying the theme, check for mobile responsiveness.

 2. Customization

-You don’t want an eCommerce store that is similar to your competitor in design, right?
-Of course, not.
+You don’t want an eCommerce store designed similarly to your competitor.
+Of course not.
 The primary reason is that there is no differentiating factor between your store and theirs.
-The target market might think that if the store owner cannot even customize their website, what quality are they offering to their customers?
+The target market might think that if the store owner cannot customize their website, what quality are they offering their customers?
 To avoid such a situation, the best thing is to customize your theme.
 Not all themes allow customization.
-Therefore, consider customization when selecting a theme.
+Therefore, customization should be considered when selecting a theme.

 3. Plugin Support

 You cannot run an eCommerce store without plugins.
-While most themes support all types of plugins, there are some which are incompatible.
-Therefore, before purchasing a theme, ensure it is compatible with search engine optimization (e.g., Yoast), marketing, inventory management, and other eCommerce plugins.
+While most themes support all types of plugins, some are incompatible.
+Therefore, before purchasing a theme, ensure it is compatible with search engine optimization (e.g., Yoast, marketing, inventory management, and other eCommerce plugins.
 Otherwise, you may need to change your theme or work thrice as hard without the plugins.

 4. Search Engine Optimisation (SEO)

-The first thing that you must do after setting up your eCommerce store is investing in SEO.
-We are sure that you are quite familiar with SEO.
+The first thing that you must do after setting up your e-commerce store is invest in SEO.
+You are familiar with SEO.
 If not, no worries.
 It refers to a process where a website’s organic ranking is improved in Google (or any other search engine) result pages.

 Suppose you set up a gym apparel store in the UAE.
-The most common keywords for this niche would be ‘gym shirts Dubai’ ‘gym shoes UAE,’ or ‘gym apparel Dubai.’
-With the help of SEO, your website will rank for such keywords.
-It will result in increased organic traffic, meaning more leads.
+The most common keywords for this niche would be ‘gym shirts Dubai, ‘ ‘gym shoes UAE,’ or ‘gym apparel Dubai.’
+SEO can help your website rank for such keywords, increasing organic traffic, which means more leads.

-Some themes are automatically geared towards SEO.
-Others require considerable time and effort to make them SEO-friendly.
-Why waste your time and resources on making the theme SEO-friendly when there are countless that are already in line with Google’s SEO instructions?
+Some themes are automatically geared towards SEO, while others require considerable time and effort to make them SEO-friendly.
+Why waste your time and resources on making the theme SEO-friendly when countless are already in line with Google’s SEO instructions?

 5. Loading Speed

 The next thing to consider is the loading speed.
-You might notice that some websites take too long to load while others load instantly.
-No doubt that the hosting provider plays a critical role in the loading times but so does the theme.
-There are a lot of factors within the theme that contributes to the long loading times, such as excessive HTML, render-blocking JavaScript, and others.
+Some websites take too long to load, while others load instantly.
+The hosting provider plays a critical role in loading times and does the theme.
+Many factors within the theme contribute to the long loading times, such as excessive HTML, render-blocking JavaScript, and others.
 You can audit a website’s performance by using this free Google tool.
 We carried out a test run of a website, and this is what it showed.

 wordpress ecommerce speed test